 Immunology

 Our immunological studies focus on what provokes autoimmunity.
-We aim to decipher the deregulated cell types in multiple sclerosis and other neuroimmunological diseases and here in particular T cells and dendritic cells.
+We aim to decipher the deregulated cell types in multiple sclerosis and other neuroimmunological diseases and here in particular T cells.
 We want to understand the molecules that serve as regulators of immune cell function and the effector molecules that invigorate an autoimmune response.
-In addition, learning from evolution, e.g. by understanding how pregnancy and sex differences shape immune responses, will help the quest for novel immunomodulatory treatments for neuroimmunological diseases.
+In addition, learning from evolution, e.g. by understanding how sex differences and pregnancy shape immune responses, will help the quest for novel immunomodulatory treatments for neuroimmunological diseases.

 Neurobiology

-Inflammatory insults lead to progressive degeneration of axons and neurons that is key for the development of permanent neurological disability in chronic inflammatory diseases such as multiple sclerosis.
+Inflammatory insults lead to progressive degeneration of neurons and their axons that is key for the development of permanent neurological disability in chronic inflammatory diseases such as multiple sclerosis, but also in acute infections of the central nervous system.
 Our neurobiological studies focus on the molecular mechanisms of this inflammation-induced neuronal degeneration.
 Stress response pathways can determine neuronal injury, but hormetic stress also stimulates signalling pathways that enhance the abilities of neurons to resist inflammatory stressors.
-Thus, we aim at discovering conserved molecular pathways that enhance neuronal resilience.
-Inhibiting damaging pathways or reinforcing protective pathways may lead to the development of novel interventions for neurodegenerative disorders.
-We aim at identifying, understanding and modulating these key pathways in neurons to ameliorate neurodegeneration in multiple sclerosis and other neurodegenerative diseases.
+Thus, we aim at discovering molecular pathways that enhance neuronal resilience.
+Inhibiting damaging and cell death pathways or reinforcing protective pathways may lead to the development of novel interventions for neurodegenerative or neuroinfectious disorders.
+We aim at identifying, understanding and modulating key pathways in neurons to ameliorate neurodegeneration in multiple sclerosis and other neurodegenerative or neuroinfectious diseases.